Obituary: Faith LaVonne Wren, 80, of Loganville

 Faith was a woman after God’s own heart.
 She was a loyal and faithful member of the Monroe Church of God.
 She loved reading her Bible, studying God’s Word and having her quiet time just talking to Jesus.
 She loved spreading the Good News and witnessing to all.

-Visitation will be held on Friday evening from 5:00 p.m. – 8:00 p.m. at Tim Stewart Funeral Home, 670 Tom Brewer Road, Loganville, GA 30052.
-A Homegoing Service will be held on Saturday morning at 10:00 a.m. at Tim Stewart Funeral Home with Pastor Kip Boswell and Pastor Wayne Durden of Monroe Church of God officiating.
+Visitation was held on Friday evening from 5:00 p.m. – 8:00 p.m. at Tim Stewart Funeral Home, 670 Tom Brewer Road, Loganville, GA 30052.
+A Homegoing Service was held on Saturday morning at 10:00 a.m. at Tim Stewart Funeral Home with Pastor Kip Boswell and Pastor Wayne Durden of Monroe Church of God officiating.
 The interment will follow at Corinth Memorial Gardens with Justin Wren, Dillon Wren, Joshua Coffman, Gentry Hefner, Zachary Dailey, and Mike Goode serving as pallbearers.

 “I have fought the good fight, I have finished the race, I have kept the faith.
 Now there is in store for me the crown of righteousness, which the Lord, the righteousness Judge, will award to me on that day – and not only to me, but also to all who have longed for his appearing.”
 II Timothy 4:7-8 NIV